capitalone/DataProfiler/README.md

 ```

 ### Unstructured profiler
 In addition to the structured profiler, DataProfiler provides unstructured profiling for the TextData object or string.
-Unstructured profile also works with list(string), pd.Series(string) or pd.DataFrame(string) given profiler_type option specified as `unstructured`.
+The unstructured profiler also works with list(string), pd.Series(string) or pd.DataFrame(string) given profiler_type option specified as `unstructured`.
 Below is an example of the unstructured profiler with a text file.
 ```python
 import dataprofiler as dp
 import json